MERNinja/fm-tg-bot/README.md

 - `FULLMETAL_AGENT_ID`: Default Fullmetal agent ID to use
 - `MONGODB_URI`: MongoDB connection string
 - `WEB_PORT`: Port for the log viewer web server (default: 3000)
+- `VERCEL`: Set to 'true' when deploying to Vercel
+- `WEBHOOK_URL`: URL for the Telegram webhook (for Vercel deployment)

 ## License